BlocksTechnology/BlocksScreen/README.md

 ![alt](BlocksScreen/lib/ui/resources/media/logoblocks.png)

-# Blocks_Screen - A GUI for Blocks 3D Printers
+# BlocksScreen - A GUI for Blocks 3D Printers

 ## :exclamation: This Software is currently a work in progress, some parts may not work as intended.
 It's in active development.